Top

 • Following too closely – following too closely to the car in front of you

-• Violating child restraint or seat belt laws – North Carolina requires that all drivers and passengers 16 years or older must wear their seat belts in a moving vehicle; children younger than 16 years old must be properly restrained based on their age and weight (e.g., in a car seat)
+• Violating child restraint or seat belt laws – North Carolina requires that all drivers and passengers 16 years or older must wear their seat belts in a moving vehicle; children younger than 16 years old must be properly restrained based on their age and weight (for example, in a car seatNumerous other basic driving offenses couldld result in a ticket, such as failing to stop at a red light or making an illegal U-turn.
+However, the penalties are based on the circumstances and severity of each moving traffic violation offense.

-Each moving violation carries with it specific penalties.
+Each moving violation carries specific penalties.
 Reckless driving, for instance, is a Class 2 misdemeanor punishable by up to 60 days in jail and $1,000 in fines.
-Speeding, on the other hand, is punishable by a fine of $10-$50, depending on how much faster you were speeding.
+Speeding, on the other hand, is punishable by a fine of $10–$50, depending on how much faster you were speeding.
 The fine could go up to $250 for speeding in a school or construction zone.

 Getting a moving traffic violation can have serious consequences, including fines, points on your driving record, increased insurance rates, and even license suspension.
-At Kissling Law, our experienced traffic violation attorneys understand the complexities of North Carolina traffic laws and have a proven track record of successfully advocating for drivers in Wake County.
+At Kissling Law, our experienced traffic violation attorneys understand the complexities of North Carolina traffic laws and have a proven track record of successfully advocating for drivers in Raleigh.

 When you hire us to handle your moving violation case, you can expect: